 - 1. Choose the Windows->Layouts->Layout0 menu item. - 2.
 Adjust the layout window size and scrolling so you can see the blank area below the graph that is already in the layout. - Click in the graph icon, , and choose "Graph1".
-Graph1 is added to the layout. - 4.
-Again, click in the graph icon and choose "Graph2".
+Graph1 is added to the layout. - Again, click in the graph icon and choose "Graph2".
 Graph2 is added to the layout. - 5.
-Click the marquee icon 🛄. - 6.
-Drag out a marquee that fills the printable space under the original graph. - 7.
-Choose Layout->Arrange Objects.
+Click the marquee icon []]. - 6.
+Drag out a marquee that fills the printable space under the original graph. - Choose Layout->Arrange Objects.
 The Arrange Objects dialog appears. - 8.
 Select both Graph1 and Graph2.
 Leave the Use Marquee checkbox checked. - 9.
 Click Do It.

-The two graphs are tiled inside the area defined by the marquee.

-- 10. Click in the page area outside the marquee to dismiss it. - 11.
+The two graphs are tiled inside the area defined by the marquee. - 10.
+Click in the page area outside the marquee to dismiss it. - 11.
 Choose Windows->Control->Send Behind or press Command-E (Macintosh) or Ctrl+E (Windows).

 - 1. Choose the File->Save Experiment As menu item. - 2.
 Type "Tour #1 d.pxp" in the name box and click Save.
-If you want to take a break, you can quit from Igor now.